aditibarbhai/aditibarbhai.github.io/README.md

-# aditibarbhai.github.io
+# Hello, world!

-This repo is for my website, aditibarbhai.com
+This repo is for my website, www.aditibarbhai.com